 Controversially, they have just twin- and triple-lens cameras on the rear, rather than the triple-lens-plus-LiDAR expected on the iPhone 12 Pro and Pro Max.
 Remember they're just dummies, not the real thing.

 Up next - allegedly - is a photo of the motherboard that will be used in the iPhone 12.

 The image was posted to Twitter by everythingdesignleaks but originated on Chinese social media - indeed, it may have been taken back in 2019 but hasn't attracted attention until now.
 It's L-shaped, which may seem odd considering that the iPhone 11's board is rectangular, but Apple has used L-shaped boards in the past, such as in the iPhone 8.

 The Swedish site Svetapple has posted a large number of attractive concept illustrations of the iPhone 12 Pro.
-Remember that these are not official leaks, but rather an artist's impression of what the device could look like.
+Remember these are not official leaks, but simply an artist's impression.

 The most noteworthy aspects of Svetapple's renders are the new blue colour finish - although that has been rumoured before - and the inclusion of a LiDAR scanner, as on the 2020 iPad Pro.